Join a FREE Travel Info Session

 Thursday, November 13 | Marrakech

 Morning: To begin our final day together, we’ll journey to the tropical Majorelle Gardens, a botanical and artist’s landscape garden.
 Created in 1923 by the French artist Jacques Majorelle, the garden was restored under the patronage of the late fashion designer Yves Saint Laurent.
+We will also visit the Saint Laurent home and museum, in close proximity.
 From there, we’ll move on to another UNESCO World Heritage site, the opulent Saadien Tombs, the mausoleum of the great dynasty that once ruled North Africa in the 16th century.

 Afternoon: After lunch on our own, the afternoon is free for guests to explore Marrakech.